 1The clinical range = 46, SE = 1.3, N = 300.
 2 RCI = 13, SE = 1.96, N = 356 (the minimum scores for presenting significant change between the early and later phases).

 In summary, changes in nonverbal patterns of the child-animal relationship occurred simultaneously with changes in child’s verbal content in therapy and with his internal representations of his relationship with the animals.
-These changes correspond to the parents' reports on social symptoms improvement.
+These changes correspond to the parents’ reports on improvements of social symptoms.

 Discussion

-The Development of the Child-Animal Relationships in the Course Of Therapy
+Development of the Child-Animal Relationships in the Course of Therapy

 To present an initial understanding of how interaction with animals may contribute to the therapy process, we first triangulated the results of all three measures.
-The child's preferred animal at each therapy phase (mice and snakes versus rabbits) appeared to be associated with the main activity he initiated (holding versus feeding) and with changes in the frequencies of direct eye contact and touch.
-We suggest that the substantial decrease in the child's direct eye contact and touching of the animals in the later phase may relate to the characteristics of each activity and the type of animal chosen.
-Holding involves touch and direct eye contact, which is easier to carry out with less interactive animals, like snakes or small animals like mice.
-When the child changed his activity to feeding, he also changed his preferred animal to a larger and more interactive animal, rabbits, and rabbit kits.
-In order to succeed in feeding them, he had to develop other skills, like observing and learning their cooperation abilities, rather than just engaging in touch and direct eye contact.
-The findings also show that the length of time the child spent with the preferred animal in the second phase increased, as did time spent in his preferred activity.
-Feeding the animals is considered an activity that requires the development of reciprocal interaction between the child and the animal; therefore, it continued for a more extended period than holding.
+The child’s preferred animal at each therapy phase (mice and snakes versus rabbits) appeared to be associated with the main activity he initiated (holding versus feeding) and with changes in the frequency of direct eye contact and touch.
+We suggest that the substantial decrease in the child’s direct eye contact and touching of the animals in the later phase may relate to the characteristics of each activity and the type of animal chosen.
+Holding involves touch and direct eye contact, which is easier to carry out with less interactive animals, like snakes or small animals, like mice.
+When the child changed his activity to feeding, he also changed his preferred animal to larger and more interactive animals, rabbits and rabbit kits.
+In order to succeed in feeding them, he had to develop other skills, such as observing and learning their cooperation capabilities, rather than simply engaging in touch and direct eye contact.
+The findings also show that the length of time the child spent with the preferred animals in the second phase increased, as did time spent in his preferred activity.
+Feeding the animals requires the development of reciprocal interaction between the child and the animal; therefore, it continued for a more extended period than did holding.

-The changes in the child's behavior were associated with changes in his internal representations of the animals, as seen in the CCRT narratives.
-In the first phase, the child's wish “to be close" to the animals fit the nature of the mice, which are more comfortable to hold, and the snakes, which are less interactive.
-Rabbits, on the other hand, are more in size and less adaptive to human hands, but they are inclined to eat a lot and motivated towards interaction.
-Thus, the child's wish “to be good” in the later phase was reflected in his attempts to feed the rabbits and to try out different ways of attaining their cooperation.
-The changes in the child's wish also seem to parallel the changes in his verbal content during therapy.
-When he wished “to be close," he evoked free associations and talked about the animals’ reality.
-In the later phase, when he wished "to be good," the child talked mainly about the rabbits' needs and how he should provide for these needs.
-Therefore, we infer that in this single case the child: (a) established two different patterns of relationships with the animals throughout therapy, "holding" versus "feeding"; and (b) substituted one pattern of relationships for another one, parallel to changes in his internal representations of the animals.
+The changes in the child’s behavior were associated with changes in his internal representations of the animals, as seen in the CCRT narratives.
+In the first phase, the child’s wish “to be close” to the animals suited the nature of the mice, which are comfortable to hold, and the snakes, which are less interactive.
+Rabbits, on the other hand, are larger and less adaptive to human hands, but they are inclined to eat a lot and are motivated toward interaction.
+Thus, the child’s wish “to be good” in the later phase was reflected in his attempts to feed the rabbits and to try out different ways of attaining their cooperation.
+The changes in the child’s wish also seem to parallel the changes in his verbal content during therapy.
+When he wished “to be close,” he evoked free associations and talked about the animals’ reality.
+In the later phase, when he wished “to be good,” the child talked mainly about the rabbits’ needs and how he should provide for these needs.
+Therefore, we infer that in this case the child: (a) established two different patterns of relationships with the animals throughout therapy, holding versus feeding; and (b) substituted one pattern of relationships for another, parallel to changes in his internal representations of the animals.